ASD-Blueprint/desktop.gov.au/program/resistance.md

 ## Modern workplace benefits

 * System is easier to learn and navigate
-* Shared documents, channels and Wiki summaries are accessible through the cloud for easier task delegation
+* Shared documents, channels and wiki summaries are accessible through the cloud for easier task delegation

 Though user adoption of new tools may remain a challenge, intuitive sharing and storage of “alternative methods” used by staff can help avoid the loss of organisational knowledge when they are not available.